0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 That's a wrap!
 In this article, we've discussed the basics of the EVM, its high-level mechanics, and its core building blocks.
 Armed with this knowledge, we are better prepared to understand how these components interact with each other.

-Moving forward, in the next article, we will delve into the architecture of the revm implementation, providing a closer look at how it's structured.
-Additionally, we'll dive deeper into the EVM interpreter, exploring its role and functionality in greater detail.
+Moving forward, in the next article, we will delve into the EVM interpreter, exploring its role and functionality in greater detail.
+Specifically, we will focus on the instruction set that powers the EVM.